 2. New Couch

-To spruce up your living room, one easy update to make is swapping out your old couch for a new one.
+To spruce up your living room, one easy update to make is swapping out your old couch for a new one using the L Shaped sofa buyers guide.
 Your couch is the focal point of your living room and draws a lot of attention.
 A new couch can breathe new life into your living room and completely transform the place.
 If your current couch is in decent condition, you can try selling it on an online marketplace and put that money toward your new sofa.
 There are plenty of great brands to choose from that can match any style, such as Hooker Furniture, Liberty Furniture, and West Elm.

 3. Indoor Houseplants

 An excellent way to add a pop of color to any room is by adding some indoor houseplants.
 Indoor houseplants are great for many reasons—they’re colorful, purify the air, and have many proven health benefits.
 When it comes to buying indoor houseplants, it’s important to consider the room they’re going in and to look at sunlight levels.
 If you’re in a darker home, you’ll need sturdier plants that can withstand a lack of sunlight.

 Some popular indoor houseplants to create your own at-home botanical garden include: